-The Missing Middle Housing Study Research Compendium is a collection of Arlington-specific data and existing conditions that will serve as a resource for the study.
+The Missing Middle Housing Study Research Compendium is a precursor collection of Arlington-specific data and existing conditions that will serve as a resource for all who wish to participate in the Missing Middle Housing Study which is set to kick off in the Fall of 2020.

 Five Research Bulletins